PC-based IBM mainframe-compatible systems

-Since the rise of the personal computer in the 1980s, IBM and other vendors have created PC-based IBM-compatible mainframes which are compatible with the larger IBM mainframe computers.
+Since the rise of the personal computer in the 1980s, IBM and other vendors have created PC-based IBM mainframe-compatible systems which are compatible with the larger IBM mainframe computers.
 For a period of time PC-based mainframe-compatible systems had a lower price and did not require as much electricity or floor space.
 However, they sacrificed performance and were not as dependable as mainframe-class hardware.
 These products have been popular with mainframe developers, in education and training settings, for very small companies with non-critical processing, and in certain disaster relief roles (such as field insurance adjustment systems for hurricane relief).

 Background

 Up until the mid-1990s, mainframes were very large machines that often occupied entire rooms.
 The rooms were often air conditioned and had special power arrangements to accommodate the three-phase electric power required by the machines.
 Modern mainframes are now physically comparatively small and require little or no special building arrangements.